Aguas Calientes (near Machu Picchu), Peru

 So what to do?
 We had heard about the Salkantay Trek that runs from Mollepata to Salkantay Mountain through to Aguas Calientes and then to Machu Picchu.
 The hiking company we settled on just happened to have some vacant spots so there we were on the Salkantay Trek.
 Looking back, we are so glad we did.
 It was fabulous and much less of ‘a tourist trek’ than the Inca Trail would have been.

-First day was an early bus trip to Mollepata (2,900 metres) where we had breakfast before heading to Soraypampa (3,900m).
+First day was an early bus trip to Mollepata (2,900 metres) where we had breakfast before heading to Soraypampa (3,900 metres).
 The bust trip was hilarious – full of locals and lots of colour!
 We kept hearing a dog barking as we drove along and then it dawned on us…. the dog was in the luggage compartment.
 What a challenge that was for our well-educated middle-class western sensibilities!
-The views of the Salkantay Mountain (6,270 metres) from Soraypampa are spectacular!
+The views of the Salkantay Mountain (6,270 metres) from Soraypampa were spectacular!

 I have to confess that despite the beauty of my surrounds, I struggled on the first few days with the increasing altitude.
 I thought my head was going to implode.
 Really.
 This was my first experience with altitude sickness and I was not very happy.